-A huge panorama of Wagner's life and work, from before the 1848 Revolution, through his exile in Switzerland, his rescue by the besotted King Ludwig II of Bavaria to the final triumph at Bayreuth.
-Wagner's radical musical and political ideas, his German nationalism and even his anti-Semitism are set in the context of his life and times.Written by
+A huge panorama of Richard Wagner's life and work, from before the 1848 revolution, through his exile in Switzerland, his rescue by the besotted King Ludwig II of Bavaria, to the final triumph at Bayreuth.
+Richard Wagner's radical musical and political ideas, his German nationalism, and even his anti-Semitism are set in the context of his life and times.Written by

 Adrian Thorpe <firstname.lastname@example.org>

 Composer William Walton has a cameo as King Frederick Augustus II of Saxony.
 Walton was seventy-eight at the time and played the King as a doddering old fool.
 The real Frederick Augustus was only about fifty-years-old at the time of the action.
 See more »